simongarton/AdventOfCode/readme.md

 A decision tree : a list of workflows, involving rules and criteria pointing you to different workflows.
 Part 1 was easy.
-Part 2 mentions a number `167409079868000` which just screams "brute force will not work !"
+Part 2 mentions a number `167409079868000` which just screams "brute force will not work !".
+I think I have a plan in mind : I'm building up a graph of routes through the rules; each node has ranges of values for x,m,a,s, and each time I arrive at a node, I need to subdivide those ranges among the possible destinations.
+But this is complicated and I'm tired.

 ## Day 18: Lavaduct Lagoon